Monte Carlo Tree Diffusion with Multiple Experts for Protein Design: The Algorithm

-where $y_{t-1}^{(e,r)}$ denotes a complete sequence obtained by filling the masked sites and splicing them back into $y_t$.
-All candidates in $\mathcal{C}_t$ are de-duplicated and scored once with the composite reward (see Evaluation).
-We then retain the top-$K$ children, each annotated with two exploration bonuses computed at expansion: an \emph{ensemble surprisal} term $\Uent$ (capturing expert disagreement on the masked sites) and a \emph{novelty} term $\Udiv$ (the normalized Hamming distance to the parent).
-These cached quantities are reused during \PHUCTME~ selection, ensuring that search is guided by both expert-informed proposal diversity and explicit uncertainty signals.}
+\fix{where $y_{t-1}^{(e,r)}$ is formed by filling masked sites and splicing back into $y_t$.
+We de-duplicate $\mathcal{C}_t$, compute a composite score $R(\cdot)$ (see Evaluation) per candidate, cache the results, and retain the top-$K$ children by $R$.
+Each kept child stores two exploration bonuses computed once at expansion—ensemble surprisal $\Uent$ and novelty $\Udiv$—which are reused during \PHUCTME\ selection.}

 \emph{Candidate Proposal Strategy.} To retain diversity while prioritizing promising edits, we rank all expanded children and select the top-$K$ candidates: